Fossil Fuels, Divestment & Reinvestment

 Where do I want to reinvest?
 What are my reinvestment parameters?

-This chart and the following notes provide a brief overview of the asset classes where reinvestment is possible for retail, accredited and institutional investors to address climate changes risks and encourage progress toward a low-carbon economy.
+This chart and the following breakdown provides a brief overview of asset classes where reinvestment is possible for retail, accredited and institutional investors to address climate changes risks and encourage progress toward a low-carbon economy.
 More details and resources can be found in the US SIF Foundation’s guides for retail and institutional investors, Investing to Curb Climate Change.

 *options more limited for retail investors